CyrusBiotechnology/asset-manager/README.md

 Getting Started
 ---------------

-*   check out the repository and run:
+*   check out the repository, enter it and run:

         $ setup.sh